dxnter/dotfiles/README.md

 Fully automated macOS software installation/configuration, modified system preferences, and extra necessities.

-While possible for some, this repository does not serve as a universal macOS setup script.
+This repository does not serve as a universal macOS setup script.
 The software I use and configuration defined are catered to my individual use.
 I recommend reviewing the [setup script](https://github.com/dxnter/dotfiles/blob/main/system/setup.sh) and making changes to any other files before running the script.

 ## Setup